Associate Professor Teaching

-Paul Davies is a Senior Instructor within the Department of Electrical and Computer Engineering at UBC.
+Paul Davies is an Associate Professor Teaching in the Department of Electrical and Computer Engineering at UBC.
 His interests lie in the design and development of safety critical, real-time systems, software engineering principles, computer architecture and the application of FPGA technologies for use with soft-core processors.
 His teaching interests include, programming (assembler/C/C++), Digital systems design, Concurrent and Multi-threaded software, real-time operating systems, software engineering, UML, microcomputer systems design and computer architecture.